eldoy/presang/README.md

 ```

 ### Pages
+Pages are inserted into your layout.
 Links to internal pages must end with `.html`.

 ```javascript
 // Create a page